-There was very few developments in the case until 2017 when Gardai received a tip off from a criminal with a “guilty conscience” saying Trevor Deely was attacked and murdered by a Crumlin gangster and then buried in a three acre wooded site in Chapelizod, West Dublin.
-It is worth noting that the criminal claimed he was not interested in the €100,000 reward for any significant information about Trevor but that he couldn’t keep it a secret any longer.
+There was very few developments in the case until 2017.
+Gardai received a tip off from a criminal with a “guilty conscience”.
+The contact said Trevor Deely was attacked and murdered by a Crumlin gangster.
+He said he was then buried in a three acre wooded site in Chapelizod, West Dublin.
+It is worth noting that the criminal claimed he was not interested in the €100,000 reward.
+He claimed that he couldn’t keep it a secret any longer.

 The area was searched and although a gun and drugs were found during the search, investigators claim that they were not related Trevor’s disappearance, calling the site a ‘stash area’ for criminals.

 The Trevor Deely disappearance was a case that has resonated with us all.
-We would like to wish his friends and family our best and we admire his family’s tireless efforts to find him and we hope they find closure soon.
+We would like to wish his friends and family our best.
+We admire his family’s tireless efforts to find him and we hope they find closure soon.

 - Full CCTV footage of Trevor